 What are the ingredients in the vaccine?

 The Moderna COVID-19 Vaccine and SPIKEVAX (COVID-19 Vaccine, mRNA) contain the following ingredients: messenger ribonucleic acid (mRNA), lipids (SM-102, polyethylene glycol [PEG] 2000 dimyristoyl glycerol [DMG], cholesterol, and 1,2-distearoyl-sn-glycero-3-phosphocholine [DSPC]), tromethamine, tromethamine hydrochloride, acetic acid, sodium acetate trihydrate, and sucrose.

 The Moderna COVID-19 Vaccine or SPIKEVAX (COVID-19 Vaccine, mRNA) will be given to you as an injection into the muscle.

-Primary Series: The vaccine is administered as a two-dose series, one month apart.
-A third primary series dose may be administered at least one month after the second dose to individuals with certain kinds of immunocompromise.
+Primary Series: The vaccine is administered as a two-dose series, 1 month apart.
+A third primary series dose may be administered at least 1 month after the second dose to individuals with certain kinds of immunocompromise.

 Has the vaccine been used before?

 Yes.
 In clinical trials, approximately 30,000 individuals 12 years of age and older have received at least 1 dose of the vaccine.
 Data from these clinical trials supported the Emergency Use Authorization of Moderna COVID-19 Vaccine and the approval of SPIKEVAX (COVID-19 Vaccine, mRNA).
 Millions of individuals have received the vaccine under EUA since December 18, 2020.

 The vaccine has been shown to prevent COVID-19.
 The duration of protection against COVID-19 is currently unknown.

 What are the risks of the vaccine?